prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 {% endhighlight %}

 {: .alert.alert-warning :}
 Note that the existence of `bidderSettings.adserverTargeting.standard` will prevent the system from adding the standard display targeting values: hb_bidder, hb_adid, hb_pb, hb_size, hb_source, and hb_format.
-However, if the mediaType is video and `bidderSettings.adserverTargeting.standard` does not specify hb_uuid, hb_cache_id, or hb_cache_host, they will be added unless `bidderSettings.sendStandardTargeting` is set to false.
+However, if the mediaType is video and `bidderSettings.adserverTargeting.standard` does not specify hb_uuid or hb_cache_host, they will be added unless `bidderSettings.sendStandardTargeting` is set to false.

 <a name="key-targeting-specific-bidder"></a>
 **Keyword targeting for a specific bidder**